amodrojs/amodro-lifecycle/README.md

 I believe it could work out particularly if ES modules define a module meta concept, and node could even "transpile" the ES syntax to, for example, convert `import` identifiers to module meta gets, that Node could intercept.

-Some of that is a bit hand wavy, but I believe there is a very good shot of it working out that node could injest the bulk of its traditional modules and have them live beside ES modules.
+Some of that is a bit hand wavy, but I believe there is a very good shot of it working out that node could ingest the bulk of its traditional modules and have them live beside ES modules.

 For `require(Expression)` type of dependencies, if it is for a module ID that is a legacy module, for the Lifecycle-style approach, normalization/locating/evaluating/setModule are all synchronous in that approach, so it could work out.